leerob/dart-react-todo/README.md

 Last build is always accessible on http://goofy-colden-2480f1.netlify.com
 ```

-That's it!
-We can modify the settings for our site to change the site name.
+That's it! 🎉 We can modify the settings for our site on Netlify to change the site name.
 You can view the deployed todo app at https://dart-react-todo.netlify.com/.

 ### Your Turn